 As a side note, if you like that t-shirt, it’s from Tillamook’s Salty Raven, a store that crafts and sells “seriously cool goods” downtown.

-Have Lunch at the Blue Heron French Cheese Company
+Picnic at the Blue Heron French Cheese Company

 Take in a Movie at The Coliseum

-The June Dairy Parade is small town fun at its best: floats and fire engines and bookmobiles, cows and tractors and horses.
-You’ll have to time your visit very specifically to catch this event — it only happens on one weekend in June every year — but what entertainment!
+The June Dairy Parade offers small town fun at its best: floats and fire engines and bookmobiles, cows and tractors and horses.
+You’ll have to time your visit very specifically to catch this event – it only happens one weekend in June every year – but what entertainment!
 I came away with fistfuls of candy, a sticker that said “I met a REAL princess today!” (from the Oregon Dairy Women), and big smiles.